DenisSilent/Eleanor/[CP] Eleanor/zzz_dummy files/! Changelogs/pre-release versions changelog.md

-# **Prerelease changelog (0.0.0-0.7.4-beta.7)**
+# **rPrerelease changelog (0.0.0-0.7.4-beta.7)**

-This is a changlog including all unreleased versions of NPC Eleanor that were before the official public (both on NexusMods and GitHub) release.
+This is a changlog including all unreleased versions of NPC Eleanor that were before the official public ( NexusMods) release.

 ---